dario-anastasio/HBSS_Cont/README.md

 ## License

+This software is intended for research purposes and is released under the GNU General Public License v3 (GPLv3).
 See the `LICENSE` file for details.

+Disclaimer: this software is provided "as is", without warranty of any kind.
+The authors shall not be held liable for any inaccuracies in the results or damages resulting from the use of the code.

 ---